 February: asked by Don Beck to be part of ‘The Official Research Centre for Spiral Dynamics’.
 After some considerable agonising, turned the offer down.

-Commentary: On a practical level, I was just too busy: 20 hours contact per week with A-Level tutees (plus all the preparation and marking) alongside teaching 2 ‘night school’ classes (Rossett and Shipley College) and an upswing in the therapy side of my business literally left me with no time to give to Don’s new project.
+Commentary: On a practical level, I was just too busy: a minimum of 20 hours contact per week with A-Level tutees (plus all the preparation and marking) alongside teaching 2 ‘night school’ classes (Rossett and Shipley College) and an upswing in the therapy side of my business literally left me with no time to give to Don’s new project.

-Truth to tell, much as I felt indebted to this great man and his late colleague Chris Cowan for the life transforming – saving? – effect their 1998 workshops had on me, I had long ago lost interest in marketing Spiral Dynamics as a brand.
+Truth to tell, much as I felt indebted to this great man and his late colleague Chris Cowan for the life transforming – life-saving? – effect their 1998 workshops had on me, I had long ago lost interest in marketing Spiral Dynamics as a brand.
 One causal factor in me ‘jumping ship’ from the Centre for Human Emergence UK was that they had a focus on marketing ‘Spiral Dynamics’ per se – which I didn’t!
 Rather, I was much more interested in using the Gravesian approach as a structure and motivation for aligning many of the schools and disciplines in the behavioural sciences – Integrated SocioPsychology!
 I was, however, understandably flattered by Don’s invitation.